 Identification

 The word ‘bug’ is often used for a variety of insects.
-But, damsel bugs are friendly bugs in the order Hemiptera, from the family Nabidae [1].
-There are hundreds of different species in this order, and most are predators, feeding off a variety of pests.
+However, damsel bugs are friendly bugs in the order Hemiptera, from the family Nabidae [1].

 Their most significant feature is the ‘beak’ (rostrum).
-This is a piercing needle-like protuberance from the mouth, tucked under the chin when not in use.
-They also exhibit bulbous eyes on slim heads and long noticeable antennae.
+This is a piercing, needle-like protuberance from the mouth, tucked under the chin when not in use.

 The Usefulness of Damsel Bugs

-They prey on many garden pests and, in particular, devour vast numbers of ‘herbivores’ like leafhoppers, aphids, four-lined plant bugs, and cabbage worm caterpillars.
-They also get through eggs, larvae, thrips, and spider mites on their daily hunts.
+They also get through eggs, larvae, thrips, and spider mites in their daily hunts.

-Differences From Other Bugs
+Differences from Other Bugs

 Their long and strong front legs enable them to move quickly.
 Therefore, they can eliminate vast numbers of pests before being devoured by other predators.